aleksandraklofat/disaster_response_ml_pipeline/README.md

 - plotly
 - flask

+## Components of the repository

+### app

+The app contains files necessary to run the webapplication (Flask)

+### data

+This file contains the ETL python pipeline for the data.
+It is a data extracting, cleaning and processing piepline.
+It also contains the data as csv files.
+Data can be found by Figure Eight:

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.